 Mold with hands into large Easter egg; roll in melted coating and set to let harden.

 Rose’s culture had games and superstitions surrounding Easter and the egg.
-Easter in Hungary as with many cultures, they liken the egg to fertility and new birth but as Rose explained, they played a special game or Easter Monday, the day after Easter in Hungary.
-Easter eggs were a sign of love and luck so on this Monday the males would sprinkle their favorite (or chosen) girls with perfumed water.
+Easter in Hungary as with many cultures, likened the egg to fertility and new birth.
+Rose explained, that they would play special games on Easter Monday, the day after Easter in Hungary.
+Easter eggs were a sign of love and luck, so on this Monday the males would sprinkle their favorite (or chosen) girls with perfumed water.
 They would then ask for a kiss and red egg (or some preferred to ask for chocolate eggs).
 If the girl was interested she would respond with their request.
 The egg was important for children’s games also; they would wake up to find decorated eggs hidden around their beds with other little gifts.

 I have gotten a little ahead of myself talking about Easter in Hungary so I will back up to finishing the food.
 Like I said, I was told almost everything had to be cooked by Good Friday because after the festivities began there is no time for cooking.
 Friday evening there was always a church service for Easter in Hungary.
 Every family took a basket of food with them for the Priest to bless.
 (This is done in several countries.)
 Rose’s family and the entire church gathered in the banquet hall after the Good Friday service to celebrate the end of the fasting with a huge feast.
 Included in this feast were all the items in the baskets of food which received the blessings and a lot of the food which all the families had been cooking the prior week.